 Ease of Use

-How long it takes to trim the edges of a lawn depends on the size of the lawn and can be anywhere from a few minutes to longer than a half-hour.
-Some features of lawn trimmers that make them easier to use include ergonomic design, weight, tilting head, and balance.
+How long it takes to trim the edges of a lawn depends on the size of the lawn and can be anywhere from a few minutes to longer than half an hour.
+Some features of lawn trimmers that make them easier to use include an ergonomic design, a light weight, a tilting head, and an even balance.

 - Ergonomic design reduces unnecessary strain on the user.
 A telescopic shaft prevents hunching over, and adjustable handles personalize the trimmer to the user’s size to prevent holding it in an uncomfortable position.

-- Lightweight models are easier to use for longer periods of time.
-The weight of more powerful, heavier machines may prompt taking breaks to relieve muscles, making the job take longer than expected.
+- Lightweight models are easier to use for longer periods.
+The weight of more powerful, heavier machines may prompt the user to take breaks to relieve their muscles, making the job take longer than expected.